141512114/pixle/README.md

 This way it is ensured that the player won't feel discouraged or uncomfortable while solving a pixle.
 It creates a certain familiarity, which helps to bond the player to the game.
-The player now knows certain patterns and recognizes them upon seeing a newly revealed pixle, which encourages him to keep playing and train his memory.
+The player now knows certain patterns and recognizes them upon seeing a newly revealed pixle, which encourages him to keep playing and train his memory.~~

+Puzzles are now created dynamically each new day.
+A database for all available emoji icons and possible patterns still exists and is used in the creation process.
+To guarantee consistency across all players, the current date and time are used as a seed, determining the puzzle's generation process.

 ## First steps